The Ikon Maker

 And so Diarmaid O’Hallrahan withdraws from his mother once more, as he returns to London just before his eighteenth birthday.
 In the quiet of her Galway home, Susan is forced to confront a ruptured relationship with her only son, and the ikons – feathers, beads, paper accumulated into shapes – marking the progress of his troubled childhood.
 As she pursues him across England, meeting friends and lovers left in his wake, she resigns herself to the man her son has become, and must face a new identity of her own.

-In this story about the dark complexities of love, the mysteries of sexuality, the anguishes of motherhood, Desmond Hogan conveys an unassailable truth about human experience: that nothing and no one can stay the same forever.
+In The Ikon Maker, a story about the dark complexities of love, the mysteries of sexuality, the anguishes of motherhood, Desmond Hogan conveys an unassailable truth about human experience: that nothing and no one can stay the same forever.

 ‘His first novel, and a fine one it is, written with grace, compassion and a moving simplicity.’ – Publishers Weekly